gidambayiantony/gidambayiantony/README.md

 # 👋 Hello, I'm Anthony Gidambayi

-🚀 Software Developer | Machine Learning Engineer | Aspiring CTO
+🚀 Software Developer | Machine Learning Engineer
 📍 Nairobi, Kenya

 Welcome to my GitHub space!
 I’m passionate about building intelligent systems, scalable software, and impactful digital solutions.
 From startup hustle to global hackathons, I thrive at the intersection of code, innovation, and community.